 This long-acting synthetic opiate antagonist is taken orally either daily or by once a month injection for a sustained period of time.
 Naltrexone blocks all the effects of self-administered opiates, including euphoria.
 The theory behind this treatment is that the repeated lack of the desired opiate effects, as well as the perceived futility of using the opiate, will gradually over time result in breaking the habit of opiate addiction.

 Mental Health Medication

-For patients with co-occurring mental health conditions, we will assess their mediations at the time of admission.
-Addictive medications are stopped (often requiring detox), but most patients can remain on their regular medications through treatment.
-In cases where a change must be made, our providers can do so, or we can work with your mental health provider to adjust your medication.
+If you or your loved one has a co-occurring mental health condition, we will assess your medications at the time of admission.
+Addictive medications are stopped (often requiring detox), but usually you can remain on your regular medications through treatment.
+If changes need to be made, our providers will work with you or we can work with your mental health provider to adjust your medication.